 If you want to spend the bare minimum on a Blu-ray player, then the Sony BDP-S3700 should be your choice.
 It offers a lot of features for little money, but as it's only 1080p you'll miss out on advanced features like 4K resolution picture quality and Dolby Vision.

 The high-end PS5 (the $500 model) includes an optical drive that accepts DVDs, Blu-rays and 4K Blu-rays, in addition to PS4 and PS5 game discs.
 The cheaper PS5 Digital Edition does not have a disc slot.
-Both models continue to be sold out at various retailers, but keep checking back for restock updates.

 All Blu-ray and 4K UHD Blu-ray players are designed to be backward compatible with your existing DVDs.
-Most will also upscale DVD to 1080p (or 4K) which will mean a boost in image quality when played on a flatscreen TV.
+Most will also upscale DVD to 1080p (or 4K), which will mean a boost in image quality when played on a flatscreen TV.